I’m a CEO, and I’m giving parents paid leave to cover for school closures

 Without paid leave for school closures, we’re also treading into Maslow’s most fundamental and critical foundation: physiological needs.
 If parents can’t work, they can’t get paid, and they can’t have food and shelter and the critical things needed to survive and provide for their families.

 Kudos to the employers who have expanded their leave policies, but we need to do more, especially for the low-wage, part-time, and hourly workers, and those employed by small businesses who are often left uncovered.
 And for the companies that are always coming to us asking how to compete for the best talent, a word of advice: If there was ever a time for unlimited PTO, surely it’s now.
+This is what my company has, and we remind employees regularly that they should absolutely take the time for themselves and their families.

 Expand PTO and get more creative to support parents during this phase

 Can you give a mask stipend to parents, so they can afford KN95 masks for their kids in school?
-As CEO, I’ve spent hundreds of dollars on masks in the last 12 months.
-Subsidized back-up childcare.
-Supported flexible work schedules.
+Subsidized backup childcare?
+Supported flexible work schedules?
 All of these things can supplement expanded paid leave, but they can’t replace it.

 Train for and practice empathy and listening